ArunAlex/ListingsAPI/Readme.md

 ## Usage

 Another options to test the APIs is by using Postman.
-With the help of the Swagger Doc, we can enter the api url as below and execute them
+Use either http://localhost:5111 or https://localhost:7255 as base url, we can execute the endpoints like for example

-- POST API
+- POST API User sample
 ![image](https://github.com/user-attachments/assets/276d5f8a-e20f-404d-b24e-9358a5ec8aec)

-- GET API
+- GET API User sample
 ![image](https://github.com/user-attachments/assets/d9b2043b-a96d-4b85-9dbb-6f09543b64fe)

 ## Contributing